martasframos/Data-Projects/README.md

 ![Example Image](./Iris_Dataset/Pair_Plot.png)

-A pairplot visualizes pairwise relationships between the features, colored by species.
 This graph allows us to:

-Observe the distributions and relationships of features against one another.
+1- Observe the distributions and relationships of features against one another.

-Identify potential clusters and separations among the three species based on feature measurements.
+2- Identify potential clusters and separations among the three species based on feature measurements.

 The pairplot clearly shows that Setosa is distinctly separated from Versicolor and Virginica, especially in the petal length and width dimensions.
 This separation indicates that KMeans or other clustering methods might effectively classify these species.

 Moreover, the pairplot reveals overlapping regions between Versicolor and Virginica, particularly in petal measurements.
 This suggests that while these two species may share some similarities, there are still distinct characteristics that can be leveraged for classification purposes.
 The visualization aids in assessing the feature importance and understanding the dimensions that contribute most to the classification task.
-Analyzing these relationships further may inform feature selection or engineering steps to enhance model performance.
+Analysing these relationships further may inform feature selection or engineering steps to enhance model performance.

 Ultimately, the insights derived from the pairplot can guide future explorations, such as tuning clustering algorithms or investigating additional features to improve the classification accuracy of the species.

 ##### 2.1.2.
 Correlation Heatmap
 The correlation heatmap displays the correlation coefficients between different features.
-The color intensity indicates the strength of correlation, where darker colors represent stronger relationships.
+The colour intensity indicates the strength of correlation, where darker colours represent stronger relationships.

 ![Example Image](./Iris_Dataset/Correlation_heat_map.png)